r10s/gosearch/README.md

 ------------

-1. Define where the search engine should be accessed on your server, we would encourage you to use a subdomain as "go.yourdomain.tld".
-However, a subdirectory as "yourdomain.tld/go/" will work as well.
+1. Define where the search engine should be accessed on your server, we would encourage you to use a subdomain as "go.yourdomain.com".
+However, a subdirectory as "yourdomain.com/go/" will work as well.

 2. Unzip the downloaded file to the directory corresponding to the place defined above; FTP may help with this purpose.
 Take care, the directory